zingale/slack_grader/README.md

 ./slackgrade.py student comment [channel]
 ```

-Each grade is assumed to have the
+Each grade is assumed to have the same point value.

 A record of this is stored in the logfile noted during the setup part
 above.
 Each record is given its own line in the log file.
 This